AlgoMaster Logo

 Key Constraints:

-• n is even → The least significant bit is always 0, so the most significant bit of the result will always be 0.
-This is a minor observation but confirms the result always fits in a signed 32-bit integer.
+• n is even → The least significant bit is always 0, so the most significant bit of the result is always 0.
+The reversed value therefore fits in a signed 32-bit integer with no overflow into the sign bit.

 Approach 1: Bit-by-Bit Reversal